 APPLIED PSYCHOLOGY AND PUBLIC POLICY - 2021/2

-Module will introduce students to key concepts in public policy development, the theories and practice of risk governance including risk perception, risk management, risk communication and the models of behaviour and social change that inform public policy development and agenda setting.
-By the end of the course students will develop understanding of the dominant frameworks informing current policy development (risk, intervening for behaviour change); and an awareness of the role of psychological and social sciences in influencing policy and creating impact.
+Module will introduce the students to the concept of public policy process, the theories and practice of risk governance (risk perception, risk management, risk communication) that are essential in public policy process and the models of behaviour and social change that inform public policy development and agenda setting.
+By the end of the course students will have an understanding of the range of theoretical approaches to understanding policy processes and agenda setting; the awareness of the dominant frameworks informing current policy development such as risk management and behaviour change; and an awareness of the role of psychological and social sciences in influencing policy and creating impact.

 TIMOTIJEVIC Lada (Psychology)